TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: in general settings (and some other elements) there should be tooltips, to further explain what's up.
 - [ ] FIX: check that the destination folder to be added it's not used anywhere else.
 - [ ] FIX: move all filtering an processing logic to the reducer.
 - [ ] FIX: should add pop up alerts when a folder or some other data is not correct.